r-m-c-d/Moon/_posts/2019-02-07-volunteering-and-pro-bono-projects.md

 giving old PC a new life by installing light Linux distributions and donate them to relatives or their children: it makes a cheap and perfect first computer for a kid and it helps them better understand underlying technology.
 Then I learned that what most refugees need whey they land in a camp in Europe is communication material.
 Indeed, very often the supply in food is sufficiently covered by associations and donations (at least according to people I've spoken to), but they lack basic computer/mobile phones to communicate with their families.
 So I want to collect more old PC/phones and keep on revamping them to then to donate to associations helping refugees or people in need.

-**If you leave near Geneva - Nyon - Lausanne and have some equipment you want to get rid of, contact me!** Companies: corporate equipment is good too!
+**If you are near Geneva, Nyon and Lausanne area you want to get rid of some equipment, contact me!** Companies: corporate equipment is good too!
 I thank my former employer [NNE Pharmaplan](https://www.nne.com/) for having given old decommissioned but robust Dell E6400s that I have later revamped, as well as an old patch bay and network switch.

 ## Other engagements: